Affiliate Marketing - 101

-Affiliate: An independent agent who promotes (i.e. advertises/markets) products and services on behalf of a business in an effort to gain new customers for the business.
+Affiliate: An independent agent who promotes products and/or services on behalf of a business in an effort to gain new customers for the business.

-Affiliate ID: An unique identifier (typically created by the affiliate at the business's website or sometimes assigned to the affiliate by a business) that lets the business know whom to pay for new customers.
+Affiliate ID: An unique identifier (typically created by the affiliate at the business's website or sometimes assigned to the affiliate by a business) that indicates which affiliate to pay for new business.

-Affiliate Link: A string of code that includes the affiliate ID and that redirects to a business's website.
-This link is used in the affiliate's marketing efforts.
+Affiliate link: A string of code that includes the affiliate ID and that, when clicked, redirects to a business's website.
+This link is used in the affiliate's promotional efforts.

 Auto-responder: An email service that automatically responds to requests to receive promotional email.
 Auto-responders only send email (i.e. they cannot receive email).

-Lead: A potential customer who has been influenced by the affiliate to consider a business's products and services.
+Lead: A potential buyer who has been influenced by an affiliate to consider a business's products and/or services.

-Marketing List: A list of names and email addresses of prospects to whom to market.
+Marketing list: A list of email addresses of current, past and potential customers.

-Matrix: A structure used by some businesses to track the number of sales generated by and the commissions due to an affiliate.
+Matrix: A structure used to track the number of sales generated by and the subsequent commissions due to an affiliate.

 Opt-in form: A form displayed on a website to collect a visitor's name and email address.
-When a site visitor submits the form, it allows promotional email to be sent to him or her on behalf of the site.
-Without this permission, the email is considered SPAM and is illegal.
+When a site visitor submits the form, it grants permission for promotional email to be sent to him or her.

-Payment Processor: A service, such as PayPal, that handles the payment from the business to the affiliate.
+Payment processor: A service, such as Cash App, Skrill or PayPal, often used by a business to handle commission payment from the business to the affiliate.

-Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases by the affiliate's referrals (i.e. requiring no additional effort by the affiliate).
+Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases made by converted leads the affiliate previously generated (i.e. requires no additional effort by the affiliate).

-Sponsor: The person who introduces or who is credited with introducing someone to an affiliate opportunity.
-[Although it might seem to imply more, a "sponsor" (relative to affiliate marketing) does nothing more than make an introduction.]
+Sponsor: Relative to affiliate marketing, a sponsor is the person who introduces or who is credited with introducing someone to an affiliate opportunity.

 Traffic: Website visitors.